 Children with special educational needs may need access to additional interventions and support and some may require specialist and specific support in the form of an Education Health Care Plan (EHCP).
 In this case, the child will have a Personal Pupil Plan.

-For more information, policies and factsheets, see our SEN page here.
+For more information, see our SEN page here.

 We offer a number of specialist services within school as well as calling on external agencies where necessary.